JohannBarth1/songs/Let-it-Be.md

+---
+layout: default
+title: let It Be
+---

+#Let It Be

 When I find myself in times of trouble, Mother Mary comes to me Speaking words of wisdom, let it be
 And in my hour of darkness she is standing right in front of me